 Thanksgiving is one American holiday that hasn’t crept into Polish culture.
 The fourth Thursday in November is just another work and school day.
 It’s a strange feeling to know that your loved ones are gathering on the other side of the world without you.
 That your extended family’s day will be one of familiar and special traditions while all around you, everyone else is carrying on with their normal day-to-day life.
 We had several Thankgsgivings in Poland, and celebrated in a lot of different ways.
 I can’t say that a Thanksgiving abroad is better than one at home surrounded by loved ones; it is different but can be just as memorable.

-I didn’t plan anything for Thanksgiving this year, but last week, we received two invitations for early Thanksgiving meals on Saturday.
+I didn’t plan anything for Thanksgiving our last year in Poland, but at the last minute, we received two invitations for early Thanksgiving meals on Saturday.
 They were at different times, so we threw caution and calories to the wind and decided to do both.

 I was so moved by the simple words he shared before we broke bread.
 It’s not the food on the plate that matters but the people around the table.
 He wanted everyone to know that he loved us and that Sweet Surrender loves us.
 Then he read Bible verses about always giving thanks.
 1Thessalonians 5:16-18, maybe?
 Rejoice always, pray continually, give thanks in all circumstances; for this is God’s will for you in Christ Jesus.
 Amen!